Third Crossing - Gore Road & Highway 15

 Thank you

-Even though Point St Mark Drive and the library are midway between the Third Crossing and Highway 15 along Gore Road they are not indicated on the June 2020-Final Design.
+• Even though Point St Mark Drive and the library are midway between the Third Crossing and Highway 15 along Gore Road they are not indicated on the June 2020-Final Design.
 The potential for an extremely significant increase in traffic to this quiet residential area needs to be addressed and should be part to any Final design.
 Point St Mark should not be made into a high speed shortcut for those wishing to shave a few seconds off their daily commute when Hwy 15 is congested.
 As a result of the pandemic and it’s devastating financial affect on the City’s ability to fund traffic mitigation measures in Point St Mark will the existing Third Crossing budget be used?
 I would like to offer one possible solution.
 Would it not be the least expensive solution to close off Point St Mark with a semi-permanent yet removable barrier, such as those on ramps to Hwy 401?
 This barrier would remain closed but could be removed for emergencies.
 With such a barrier in place there would be no need for neither a west nor east turn lane on Gore to Point St Mark thereby reducing the cost the Third Crossing.
 Possible?

-G.L. asked almost 4 years ago
+G.L. asked over 4 years ago

 Hi G.L.